rdok/aws-sam-ts/readme.md

 - SAM template with minimal Lambda function; unit tested
 - CI/CD pipelines through GitHub Actions
 - Least privileges IAM authorisation for CI/CD.
 Programmatically, unit tested.
+- Makefile with commands to rapidly deploy dev stack locally

 # Setup
 - [Use this template][use_this_template] to create a new GitHub repository.